- 1 Ketogenic Diet Food List and Serving Portions

 - Sugar – anything that contains large amounts of sugar, such as soft drinks, juice, smoothies, chocolate, ice cream, donuts, pastries, and candy cannot be consumed.
 The ketogenic diet avoids sugar consumption at all costs.
-If you ever find yourself craving sugar while on the ketogenic diet, be sure you are getting enough magnesium, chromium, carbon, phosphorus, tryptophan, and sulphur—all of which is found in nuts, seeds, cruciferous vegetables, cheese, and poultry.
+If you ever find yourself craving sugar while on the ketogenic diet, be sure you are getting enough magnesium, chromium, carbon, phosphorus, tryptophan, and sulfur—all of which is found in nuts, seeds, cruciferous vegetables, cheese, and poultry.

 - Low-fat foods – Obviously, being that the ketogenic diet focuses on consuming high-quality fats, you don’t want to choose low-fat options.
-The other reason is because low-fat foods contain synthetic chemicals that could be harmful to your health and well-being.
+The other reason is that low-fat foods contain synthetic chemicals that could be harmful to your health and well-being.

 - Fruit – Large fruits, such as peaches, pears, apples, oranges, and bananas are high in sugar content and thus need to be avoided.
 If you are craving fruit, you can have berries and other fruits with small serving sizes.

-- Starches – Potatoes, yams, oats, muesli, cereal, and corn should be avoided, since these are starchy foods with high carbohydrate content.
+- Starches – Potatoes, yams, oats, muesli, cereal, and corn should be avoided since these are starchy foods with high carbohydrate content.

 - Trans fats – Though these are fats, they aren’t quality fats.
 Items like shortening, margarine, and spreadable butter alternatives all contain hydrogenated fats, which are extremely bad for the human body.